 Skip to Content

-Ember RV: A New Name In Innovative & Lightweight RVs
+Ember RV: A Well-Respected Brand With Innovative & Lightweight RVs

-If you’re an adventurous camper who’s been looking for a travel trailer that can handle off-road travel and off-grid camping, we’re featuring a new kid on the block — Ember RV.
-They may be new, but they’ve got some serious RV genes with experience and expertise to match.
+If you’re an adventurous camper who’s been looking for a travel trailer that can handle off-road travel and off-grid camping, we’re featuring one of the newer kids on the block — Ember RV.
+They may only be a few years old, but they’ve got some serious RV genes with experience and expertise to match.

 Ember RVs have a modern, chic look you might not expect from such a hardy, durable, overlanding rig.
 Let’s take a closer look at Ember RV to see what they offer and how they might compare to the competition.